-Hilltribe farmers have low level of education.
-Most are illiterate and live in remote areas.

-Some staff do not have knowledge on vetiver because they have no background in agriculture.

-Staff and budget for introducing vetiver to new areas is insufficient.

-Hilltribe people use herbicide (paraquat) on their farmland, thus affecting the vetver strips.

-Hilltribe people use 4-wheel tractor for their land preparation and, in many instances, destroy vetiver strips.

-Hilltribe people live in remote area having poor road condition which makes it difficult to transport vetiver planting materials
+- Hilltribe farmers have low level of education.
+Most are illiterate and live in remote areas. - Some staff do not have knowledge on vetiver because they have no background in agriculture. - Staff and budget for introducing vetiver to new areas is insufficient. - Hilltribe people use herbicide (paraquat) on their farmland, thus affecting the vetiver strips. - Hilltribe people use 4-wheel tractor for their land preparation and, in many instances, destroy vetiver strips. - Hilltribe people live in remote area having poor road condition which makes it difficult to transport vetiver planting materials.

-9.4.9 Suggestions:
+9.4.9 Suggestion:

-Farmer training should also include on-the-job training

-Adequate budget for staff and hilltribe training on vetiver extension should be provided.

-Cooperation with DLD and the agencies concerned should be emphasized.

-Propagation plots in remote areas should be established.

-Tambon Administration Organization should be aroused to promote and provide budget for vetiver promotion.
+- Famer training should also include on-the-job training - Adequate budget for staff and hilltribe training on vetiver extension should be provided. - Propagation plots in remote areas should be established. - Tambon Administration Organization should be aroused to promote and provide budget for vetiver promotion.

-- TA-HASD, 1991.
+- TA-HASE, 1991.
 Watershed Development Program Principle and Practice.
 Thai-Australia Social and Development Project.
 Australia International Development Assistance Bureau, and the Public Welfare Department, Bangkok - HEDP.
 2000.
 2000 Hilltribe Welfare and Development Planning Guidelines.
-Highland Economic and Development Promotion, Public Welfare Division, Department of Public Welfare, Bangkok.
+Highland Ecnomic and Development Promotion, Public Welfare Division, Department of Public Welfare, Bangkok